 2. See the Vatican Museums

-The Vatican Museums, home to masterpieces by artists whose names are known all around the world, should be near the top of your list of what to see in Rome.
-This is one of the largest art collections on the planet, with seven kilometres of gallery space to explore.
+Many solo travel Rome adventures begin with the Vatican Museums, home to masterpieces by artists whose names are recognized worldwide.
+This is one of the largest art collections on the planet, with seven kilometers of gallery space to explore.

 Guided tours are available for those who want to make the most out of their visit, but you can wander around independently too.

-You’ll discover giant tapestries and wall hangings depicting medieval scenes, as well as ceilings that sparkle in gold with colourful frescoes bringing Biblical scenes to life.
-There are marble sculptures too, and paintings by the likes of Raphael, Da Vinci, and Caravaggio.
+You’ll discover giant tapestries and wall hangings depicting medieval scenes, as well as ceilings that sparkle in gold with colourful frescoes that bring Biblical scenes to life.
+There are marble sculptures, and paintings by such luminaries Raphael, Da Vinci, and Caravaggio.
 The galleries are vast, so allow yourself at least a couple of hours to wander around.

 The main event is of course the Sistine Chapel, with its famous Renaissance frescoes by Michelangelo adorning the ceiling.
 The opulent papal chapel is one of the most iconic places to see in Rome as this is where the cardinals meet for conclave to elect new popes.